zturtleman/spearmint/README-old.md

 # Contributing

-Please sumbit all patches at the [Magical Clover Forum](https://forum.clover.moe) or as a GitHub pull request.
+Please submit all patches as a GitHub pull request.

 The focus for Spearmint is to develop a stable base suitable for further development and provide players with the same Quake 3 game play experience